Last updated on August 21st, 2019

 - Secondly, dental implants are fairly major oral surgeries.

-They involve general anaesthetic.
+They involve general anesthetic.

 The pain and discomfort will subside fairly quickly, but you can reasonably expect it to be bad at first.
 Some people are luckier than others.
 Some are unluckier.

-Who Can Get Snap in Dentures?
+Who Can Get Snap-in Dentures?

 Generally speaking, anyone with a healthy mouth can get dental implants.
 Patients into their 90s have been successful implant recipients in the past.